aaronparker/aaronparker.github.io/_posts/2015-05-15-replicate-2015-folder-redirection-test.md

 # Throughput Tests with DiskSpd

-To test the throughput capabilities of SMB 3.02 and SMB 2.1, I&#8217;ve used the [DiskSpd 2.0.15 utility available from Microsoft](http://aka.ms/DiskSpd).
+To test the throughput capabilities of SMB 3.02 and SMB 2.1, I've used the [DiskSpd 2.0.15 utility available from Microsoft](http://aka.ms/DiskSpd).

 > DiskSpd is a storage load generator / performance test tool from the Windows/Windows Server and Cloud Server Infrastructure Engineering teams.